Two point functions and quantum fields in the anti-de Sitter universe: Waves and two-point functions in Poincar e coordinates: study of the two dimensional case

 \subsection{The other cycle}

-In preparation for the general case, it is instructive to integrate also over the other non-compact parabolic cycle. (see Figure \ref{fig:1}).
-Even though we expect a result identical to (\ref{24}) the way to reach it is rather different as the integration cycle is now unbounded and touches infinity.
-The delicate point is the behavior of the waves at infinity and the way to circumvent such a difficulty will give crucial indications on how to deal with the problem in general spacetime dimension $d$.
+In preparation for the general case, it is instructive to integrate also over the other non-compact parabolic cycle (see Figure~\ref{fig:1}).
+Even though we expect a result identical to \eqref{24}, the method to reach it is rather different, as the integration cycle is now unbounded and extends to infinity.
+The delicate point lies in the behavior of the waves at infinity, and the strategy to circumvent this difficulty will provide crucial guidance for handling the problem in general spacetime dimension $d$.